Wells Fargo & Company MN Boosts Stake in Vanguard Long-Term Bond ETF (NYSEARCA:BLV)

-Wells Fargo & Company MN lifted its stake in shares of Vanguard Long-Term Bond ETF (NYSEARCA:BLV – Get Rating) by 23.6% during the 4th quarter, HoldingsChannel.com reports.
-The firm owned 3,511,321 shares of the company’s stock after buying an additional 669,318 shares during the quarter.
-Wells Fargo & Company MN owned 0.06% of Vanguard Long-Term Bond ETF worth $254,360,000 as of its most recent SEC filing.
+Wells Fargo & Company MN raised its position in Vanguard Long-Term Bond ETF (NYSEARCA:BLV – Get Rating) by 23.6% in the fourth quarter, HoldingsChannel.com reports.
+The institutional investor owned 3,511,321 shares of the company’s stock after purchasing an additional 669,318 shares during the period.
+Wells Fargo & Company MN owned approximately 0.06% of Vanguard Long-Term Bond ETF worth $254,360,000 as of its most recent SEC filing.

-Several other large investors have also modified their holdings of BLV.
-Belpointe Asset Management LLC bought a new position in Vanguard Long-Term Bond ETF in the fourth quarter worth about $27,000.
-Capital Directions Investment Advisors LLC acquired a new position in shares of Vanguard Long-Term Bond ETF during the fourth quarter valued at approximately $36,000.
-Phillips Financial Management LLC increased its stake in shares of Vanguard Long-Term Bond ETF by 76.7% during the fourth quarter.
-Phillips Financial Management LLC now owns 576 shares of the company’s stock valued at $42,000 after acquiring an additional 250 shares during the period.
-Romano Brothers AND Company bought a new stake in Vanguard Long-Term Bond ETF during the fourth quarter worth approximately $46,000.
-Finally, Accurate Wealth Management LLC bought a new stake in Vanguard Long-Term Bond ETF during the fourth quarter worth approximately $82,000.
+A number of other institutional investors and hedge funds also recently added to or reduced their stakes in BLV.
+AlphaStar Capital Management LLC lifted its position in shares of Vanguard Long-Term Bond ETF by 0.5% during the fourth quarter.
+AlphaStar Capital Management LLC now owns 33,374 shares of the company’s stock worth $2,418,000 after purchasing an additional 154 shares during the last quarter.
+Pensionmark Financial Group LLC lifted its position in shares of Vanguard Long-Term Bond ETF by 5.9% during the third quarter.
+Pensionmark Financial Group LLC now owns 3,707 shares of the company’s stock worth $267,000 after purchasing an additional 208 shares during the last quarter.
+Veery Capital LLC lifted its position in shares of Vanguard Long-Term Bond ETF by 1.6% during the fourth quarter.
+Veery Capital LLC now owns 15,217 shares of the company’s stock worth $1,102,000 after purchasing an additional 246 shares during the last quarter.
+Continuum Advisory LLC lifted its position in shares of Vanguard Long-Term Bond ETF by 8.0% during the fourth quarter.
+Continuum Advisory LLC now owns 3,347 shares of the company’s stock worth $242,000 after purchasing an additional 248 shares during the last quarter.
+Finally, Phillips Financial Management LLC lifted its position in shares of Vanguard Long-Term Bond ETF by 76.7% during the fourth quarter.
+Phillips Financial Management LLC now owns 576 shares of the company’s stock worth $42,000 after purchasing an additional 250 shares during the last quarter.

 Vanguard Long-Term Bond ETF Stock Up 0.5 %